How To Grow Carolina Reaper Peppers From Seed to Harvest

 Fertilizer

 Slow release fertilizer is often included in potting soil, but it is unclear exactly how much.
 Most bagged soils claim to feed plants for 3-6 months.
-If you plan to use this type of fertilizer, I would recommend using organic to reduce the chances of burning plants, and to feed at least twice in the season.
+If you plan to use this type of fertilizer, I would recommend using an organic option to reduce the chances of burning the plants.

 The first feeding can be mixed into your potting mix, or raked into the first 2-3 inches of garden soil.
 Each manufacturer recommends a different application rate, but it is typically around 1 cup of fertilizer per cubic foot of soil.